|

 magnetic exploders that detonated the warheads as they passed underneath the shallow draft F-lighters.
 British MTB flotillas

 racked up many sinkings of F-lighters with these torpedoes once they arrived.
+All nations also

 developed "Motor Launch" type vessels, all around 100 long, all traveling about 18kts tops.
 British "MLs, German "R-Boats",